Autofirejm/Autofirejm/README.md

 - ⚡ Fun fact: Fun facts are not fun
 - :octocat:
 if you look down here ⬇ i have some projects, 2 by me, 2 by Vercte/lolecksdeehaha

+oh man this acc is old
+this is an archive now
+for updated content go to github.com/The_Kat once i make the account bye. -kat